MiguelSombrero/minesweeper/README.md

 Said propably no one ever.
 Even so, I like minesweeper.
 And Windows 10 minesweeper is bloated with adds and unnecessary eyecandy.
 So here is a simple version of the game, without fancy animations.

-This repo is for the frontend of the app.
-Backend code and install instructions can be found from [Minesweeper backend](https://github.com/MiguelSombrero/minesweeper-backend)

 ## Minesweeper live

 This app is running live on Heroku: